DGAD7/NerdSetup/Readme.md

 https://www.nerdfonts.com/font-downloads

 ### language servers
-* Adds language server feature
+* Adds language-server feature
-* Indivdual servers are required to be installed and are handled by mason.
+* Individual servers are required to be installed and are handled by mason.
 Mason and nvim-lspconfig is bridged by mason-lspconfig
 * lspconfig.lua gives instructions for certains lsp servers. https://github.com/neovim/nvim-lspconfig
 https://github.com/mason-org/mason-lspconfig.nvim